 In recent years, celebrities such as Meg Ryan and Ben Affleck have also popularized them by naming their children after flowers.
 Since floral baby names are here to stay, we have carefully curated a list of flower names for boys and girls.
 Our collection contains some rare, fun, and whimsical names, among which you can pick your favorite for your munchkin.

-Acacia is attractive, rarely used Greek name is gradually beginning to catch on with the parents.
-Named after a Greek botanist, acacia is a shrub with yellow or white blossom.
-It symbolizes immortality and resurrection.
+Acacia is rarely used Greek name, which is gradually catching the fancy of the parents.
+Named after a Greek botanist, Acacia is a shrub with yellow or white blossoms.
+Acacia symbolizes immortality and resurrection.

 Altheda, a Greek word, meaning ‘like a blossom’ possesses an edgy and modern appeal.

-Alyssa, the informal variation of Alicia, skyrocketed in popularity in 1980 and had held onto its place as one of the top baby girls ever since.
+Alyssa, the informal variation of Alicia, gained popularity in 1980 and remained the top name for baby girls since.